behzodfaiziev/net-kit/README.md

-# NetKitManager
+# NetKit

-NetKitManager is a Dart package designed to handle HTTP requests and responses efficiently.
+NetKit is a Dart package designed to handle HTTP requests and responses efficiently.
 It extends `DioMixin` and implements the `INetKitManager` interface, providing a structured and consistent way to perform network operations.